 - marketing and communications

-We’ve asked several members of the board to reflect on the projects and direction that this group is involved in and the impact that they want to make on Penn State World Campus and in the field of online learning.
+We’ve asked several members of the board to reflect on why they joined the board, the projects and direction that this group is involved in and the impact that they want to make on Penn State World Campus and in the field of online learning.
 Here’s what they had to say:

 Psychology of Leadership